taylorjayoung/fit4work/job_scraper_app/README.md

 - **Database Settings**: Configure the database connection
 - **Resume Settings**: Set up resume storage and processing options
 - **Message Templates**: Customize outreach message templates
+- **AI Services**: Configure AI services like Anthropic's Claude

+### API Key Security

+For security reasons, API keys should not be committed to GitHub.
+See [API_KEY_SETUP.md](API_KEY_SETUP.md) for instructions on how to securely configure your API keys using:

+- Environment variables (recommended)
+- Local configuration files
+- Other secure methods

 ## Project Structure